verygoodsecurity/vgs-collect-ios/README.md

 # Add CardIO module to use Card.io as scan provider
 pod 'VGSCollectSDK/CardIO'

-# Add CardScan module to use CardScan(Bouncer) as scan provider
-pod 'VGSCollectSDK/CardScan'
 ```
 #### Integrate with Swift Package Manager

-Starting with the 1.7.4 release, `VGSCollectSDK` also supports  [CardScan](https://github.com/getbouncer/cardscan-ios) integration via Swift PM.

-To use **CardScan** add `VGSCollectSDK`, `VGSCardScanCollector` packages to your target.

 Starting with the 1.7.11 release, `VGSCollectSDK` supports  [CardIO](https://github.com/verygoodsecurity/card.io-iOS-source) integration via Swift PM.

 To use **CardIO** add `VGSCollectSDK`, `VGSCardIOCollector` packages to your target.

-#### Integrate with Carthage

-Carthage users should point to `VGSCollectSDK` repository and use next generated framework:

--  To use **Card.io**: `VGSCollectSDK`, `VGSCardIOCollector`, and `CardIO`.
-In your file add `import VGSCardIOCollector`.
--  To use **Card Scan**: `VGSCollectSDK`, `VGSCardScanCollector`, and `CardScan`.
-In your file add `import VGSCardScanCollector`.

-Other submodules can safely be deleted from Carthage Build folder.

-> NOTE: At this time, **Carthage** does not provide a way to build only specific repository submodules.
-All submodules and their dependencies will be built by default.
-However you can include into your project only submodules that you need.

-> NOTE: For **Carthage** users CardScan available only with version 1.0.5048.
-Use **CocoaPods** or **Swift Package Manager** integration for the latest CardScan version.
-CardScan supports only **CocoaPods** or **Swift Package Manager** now.

 #### Code Example